Intermittent fasting is taking the health and wellness industry by storm as of late, and for good reason.

 For some individuals who can’t imagine skipping breakfast every day, there are other options.
 The 5:2 diet involves five days of normal eating with the other two days being in a severe caloric deficit (only consuming 500-600 calories in a day).

 The “Eat-Stop-Eat” method involves a 24 hour fast once or twice a week.
 This method is fairly simple as long as you’ve been practicing fasting for a while.
-Otherwise, a 24 hour fast can be fairly difficult for some people.
+Otherwise, a 24 hour fast can be difficult for some people.

 It’s recommended to begin with shorter periods of fasting (14-16 hours) before working up to an entire 24 hour fast.